ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 Disect truth one step at a time.
 Isolate variables and then disect.

 The way excapte mediocrity is to become a truth seeking mistle in everything. even if it means rejecting, annoting and arguig withe everyone around you.

+How to tell if you are telling the truth?
+Get specific.
+Not stay wage.
+You have to be willing to disagree.
+You can do so respectfully.
+You don't have to rationalize.
+Disagreement should not destroy a friendship. it should strengthen it.
+You don't have to rationalize.

+Be pricise.

+Have guiding phrases.

+The person we fool the most is ourselves.

+and Team Be more assertive so you can be less resentful

+Dichotemy: Trust your guts

+Opposite of truth and truthful action is acting.

+Nothing would make you more powerful than your words/ability to articulate.

+Test and reject falsehood.

+You can do an aweful lot of things by writing down what happened to you and thinking it through.

+To be a clear thinker is a greater complement than being smart.

+Telling the truth/being precise allows you to fix the scope quickly.

+Courage: Speak slowly and confidently.